 - Transfer to another college/university (proof required)

 - CONSOLIDATION: At the beginning of each semester, residents who have no roommate due to cancellation or withdrawal will be assigned another roommate or may be asked to consolidate by moving to another room.
-Residents who have no roommate due to the aforementioned reasons are to reside on one side of the room as a roommate could be assigned without prior notice from the Office of Campus Life.
+The room consolidation period will begin September 15th (Fall semester) and January 30th (Spring semester).
+Consolidation is used at the discretion of the Office of Campus Life.

-- SINGLE ROOM OPTION:: When space allows, double rooms may be occupied privately for $721.00 over the regular room rate per semester.
+- SINGLE ROOM OPTION: When space allows, double rooms may be occupied privately for a specified amount (this amount is subject to change per academic year) over the regular room rate per semester.
 Students who reside in a single are required to provide documentation from the Business Office stating financial eligibility.
-It is practice of Campus Life to utilize space in the residence halls efficiently and through the values of community and building healthy relationships.
-As such, if a student is granted a request to be moved in a currently unoccupied space, said space is identified as a single room assignment and the student will be billed as such.

-- ROOM CHANGES: A designed time will be set aside for room changes.
+- ROOM CHANGES: Approximately four weeks after classes begin; a designed time will be set aside for room changes.
 These changes will be made through the Office of Campus Life when space is available.
 A resident may make a maximum of 2 changes per academic year.
 Any resident making non-approved room changes will be charged a fine of at least $35.00 and these residents may be required to move back to their original room.
 Check-in and Check-out of your room must be completed through any of the resident assistants (RAs) residing in your building.
 Failure to check-out through your RA may result in a fine of at least $250.00 for improper Check-out.
 Access to an assigned room is given to residents only during appropriate time slots which are at the discretion of the Residence Director.
-Residents are required to vacate their rooms before the designated closing times identified in the Bennett College Academic Calendar (herein referred to as the “Academic Calendar”).
-Failure to leave the building at the time of closing during break periods can result in a late Check-out charge of $25.00 per hour for each hour the resident is late.
+Residents are required to vacate their rooms before the designated closing times (e.g. Thanksgiving Break, Christmas Break, spring break, and summer break).
+Failure to leave the building at the time of closing during break periods can result in a late Check-out charge of $250.00.
 Residents do not have access to their rooms during vacation periods when the halls are officially closed.

 - WAITING LIST: The Office of Campus Life will allow interested students to place their name on a waiting list if the residence halls are full.
-On-campus housing is not required by the university, guaranteed.
 As space becomes available, students on the waiting list will be offered on-campus housing.
+Each year, there are students who apply too late to be placed in on-campus housing.
+These students are notified in July of this situation and will receive assistance in securing off-campus accommodations.

 - PERSONAL PROPERTY: The College does not assume responsibility for loss or damage from any cause to the personal property of the resident.
 It is suggested that the resident consult her insurance agent concerning the availability of protection against such loss.
 Residents should consider acquiring renter’s insurance to cover personal losses not covered by other forms of insurance.If a resident does not move from her room upon the expiration or termination of her Housing Contract, Bennett College reserves the right to appoint college personnel who will remove her personal belongings from the assigned room.
 In such cases, the College assumes no legal or financial liability for the safety or security of such belongings.